mbastola/machine-learning-in-python/Gaussian-Mixture-Models/README.md

-In this project, lets explore Gaussian Mixture models.
+In [this project](https://github.com/mbastola/machine-learning-in-python/blob/master/Gaussian-Mixture-Models/README.md) we explore the Gaussian Mixture models.
 GMMs are universal approximators.
 This means that any probability density can be approximated to arbitrary precision using mixture of gaussian densities.
 We saw a glimpse of it in our Hypothesis Testing II project.
 GMMs are go-to models for unsupervised learning schemes and one of my favorite ML models.
-In fact, they utilize (usually) EM algorithm which is an itertative method of estimating statistical paramters simiar to and on par with backpropagations in Neural nets.
+In fact, they utilize (usually) EM algorithm, which is an iterative method of estimating statistical parameters similar to and I belive, on par with, backpropagations in Neural nets.
 In this project we write GMMs from scratch using numpy and stats libraries and compare it against K-means and GMM implementation of Scikit learn.

 ```python